 It’s equally important to use appropriate styling to accurately show your product.
 The last thing you want is someone being disappointed, returning your gorgeous creation or leaving a bad review because it looks much bigger, smaller or otherwise different to what they saw in your photos.

 Learning how to take good quality product photos takes time, knowledge and practice, but I believe it's something everyone can do.
 You've put a lot of time and effort into creating your products, and you know how good they look, so why not have beautiful photos so potential buyers can see that too.

-If you'd like to improve your product photos but don't know where to start, or perhaps just need a helping hand, you might be interested in my Product Photography at Home - Natural Light and Product Photography at Home - Styling Secrets eGuides.
+If you'd like to improve your product photos but don't know where to start, or perhaps just need a helping hand, you might be interested in my Product Photography at Home eGuides.
+There are two, one is all about finding and using good quality natural light and the other is about product styling.
 They've been written especially for handmade sellers in an easy to understand format and are a step by step guide to transforming your photos using natural light and simple, but effective styling.
 They also contain information on common mistakes and how to fix them as well as plenty of tips and numerous example photos for guidance.
-You can find out more about them here and here.

 I hope you've found this post helpful, and if you have any questions, feel free to contact me at email@example.com and I'll be happy to answer them.